The Simulacra: Setting

 Set in the middle of the twenty-first century, after World War Three, The Simulacra is the story of several protagonists within the United States of Europe and America (USEA), formed by the merger of (West) Germany and the United States, where the whole government is a fraud and the President (der Alte, "the Old Man") is a simulacrum (android).
-Other global superpowers are the French Empire, People's Republic of China and Free (Black) Africa.
+Other global superpowers are the French Empire, the People's Republic of China and Free (Black) Africa.
 The war may have involved tactical nuclear weapons.
 Poland has become the global focus of communist authority, with its administrative centre in Warsaw.

 Society is stratified into 'Ges' (German Geheimnisträger, "bearers of the secret" (the elite)) and 'Bes' (German Befehlsträger, "implementers of instruction" (professional and artisanal)) classes.
 Political and broadcast media power are highly consolidated.
 The Democratic and Republican parties have merged to become the 'Democrat-Republican Party' and the networks have amalgamated into the 'United Triadic Network'.

 Actual political power has devolved to a permanent First Lady, Nicole Thibodeaux, whose consorts are a series of male presidents – die Alten.
 The current Alte, Rudi Kalbfleisch, is a simulacrum.
 Since the death of the original "Nicole", her role has been portrayed by four consecutive human actors, the latest of which is Kate Rupert.
 This is the Geheimnis (secret), possession of which ensures the conferral of elite Ges status.
 A secretive governing council controls the USEA; the manufacturer of the current der Alte-simulacrum, exerts some influence.